 ____________________________________________________________

-Button link to ATON data KML file This link downloads a KML file to the default download directory of your computer.
-When this file is opened in Google Earth, icons representing ATONs are plotted on a satellite image of the Marco Island area.
-Google Earth is a free program available for Windows, Apple and Android devices.
-In Google Earth, when the KML file has been opened, a key defining the various icons is visible in a white square to the west of Marco Island (or the key may be viewed by clicking the blue text "ATON Key" in the My Places panel).
+This link downloads a KML file to the default download directory of your computer.
+When this file is opened in Google Earth or ArcGIS, icons representing ATONs are plotted on a satellite image of the Marco Island area.
+Google Earth Pro and ArcGIS Earth are free programs available for Windows, Apple and Android devices.
+When the KML file is opened in one of these apps, a square icon "Icon Key" is visible to the west of Marco Island; clicking on this icon displays a definition of the various icons.
 Clicking on a survey icon brings up a balloon showing additional information, including condition, owner and photo of the ATON.
-Various categories of the Lightlist and Survey data can be turned on or off by expanding the folders and checking or un-checking boxes in the Places panel on the left side of the Google Earth window (note: this additional data is available in Google Earth on computers, but currently is not available on Android devices or i-phones or i-pads).
+(In ArcGIS and mobile Google Earth apps, the photo is not displayed by default, but can be viewed by clicking the photo icon or link.)
+Various categories of the Lightlist and Survey data can be turned on or off by expanding the folders and checking or un-checking boxes in the Places panel on the left side of the Google Earth or ArcGIS window (note: this additional data is currently not available on Google Earth for Android or Apple).
 If the folder "MISPS ATONs" is moved from "Temporary Places" to "My Places", it will be there the next time you open Google Earth and the display will automatically update to the most recent survey information when you open Google Earth in the future.
 More details - installing and using Google Earth to view ATON data.

 Screen capture from Google Earth: Capri Pass showing actual ATONs and light list ATONs